chirieac/mayax/README.md

 cube['translate'].locked = True

 # add node reference as attribute
+# (atttribute of type `message`, connected to `torus.message`)
 cube.addAttr('parentDriver', torus)

 # retrieve node reference
 cube.parentDriver.worldPosition = mx.Vector(2, 5, 5)
 ```

+The goal is to not replace `maya.cmds`, but to augmented it with some OOP features.
+Instead of always working with nodes' names, which can be frustrating at times, you would work with Maya's nodes as they were Python objects.
+Changing the name or parent of a node it will not make your variable obsolete anymore since the variable will still point to the same node.

 ## Installation